VeronightTang/Arduino-lessons-for-grade-7/projects/05_OLED/README.md

 # Arduino OLED Display Projects

-This repository contains two example projects using the **Adafruit SSD1306 OLED display**.
+This repository contains **three Arduino projects** using the **Adafruit SSD1306 OLED display**.
-They demonstrate how to initialize the OLED display and show text or sensor data on screen.
+They demonstrate how to display text, sensor readings, and environmental data such as water level, temperature, and humidity.

 ---